Which Thyme Oil is Best for Your Blend?

 Linalool is also one of the main components in lavender essential oil (and several other relaxing oils), and it makes thyme ct linalool a softer, comforting choice when you’re not in need of acute support.
 Choose thyme ct linalool for purifying topical blends, such as all natural immune-boosting hand lotion, or for personal inhalers that won’t irritate the inside of your nose.
 It’s also helpful in blends to calm stress.

-Use thyme ct linalool oil to:
+Use Thyme ct Linalool Oil to:

 • Purify acne-prone skin